AndreBL/ip6neigh/README.md

 ip6neigh is designed to operate in a dual-stack network with both IPv4 and IPv6 running.
 It will collect host names and return them when queried by DNS.

 ip6neigh relies on DHCPv4 client to report its hostname (option 12).
-If the client does not report the hostname, then an "Unknown-xxx" name will be applied.
-If the offline MAC OUI lookup has been activated (by running the script  ip6neigh_oui_download.sh), then the MAC OUI will be used instead of Unknown.
+If the client does not report the hostname, then an "Unknown-xxx" name will be applied with *xxx* as the last three bytes of the MAC address.
+If the offline MAC OUI lookup has been activated (by running the script  ip6neigh_oui_download.sh), then the MAC OUI manufacturer name will be used instead of Unknown.

 ### Assumptions